 3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 The term “air pollution” often makes you think of the air outside your home.
-In reality, indoor air quality can be just as poor as outdoor air.
+However, indoor air quality can be just as bad as outdoor air.
 It makes sense.
 We are spending additional time indoors and our residences are becoming more energy-efficient, which means homes are air tight and capturing contaminants inside.
 You should to know what’s negatively influencing your indoor air quality so you can make it better.
 Here are three typical problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be hard.
-Higher amounts of humidity can assist with the growth of mold, mildew and bacteria.
-Too little humidity can damage your mucous membranes and increase the possibility of contracting a cold or flu and heighten other respiratory problems.
-Plus, your home’s furniture and woodwork can be impaired by both low and high humidity levels.
-Luckily, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
+Higher amounts of humidity can foster the growth of mold, mildew and bacteria.
+Too little humidity can damage your mucous membranes and increase the likelihood of contracting a cold or flu and increase other respiratory problems.
+Plus, your home’s furniture and woodwork can be damaged by both low and high humidity levels.
+Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
-In fact, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
+In fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Seeing that dust mites like pillows and bedding, your bedroom is a retreat for allergens.
 Another big allergen is pet dander.
-So, if your pets are in your bedroom, even more allergens are building up.
+So, if your pets hang out in your bedroom, even more allergens are accumulating.
 You can lower the number of allergens in your bedroom by washing your bedding frequently and using a vacuum that has a HEPA filter.
-You can take getting rid of allergens to a new level with a whole-home air filtration system.
-A professional from Air Concepts of Middle Georgia can show you all your options and help you determine the perfect system for your needs.
-3. Household Chemicals and Odors While it seems logical to conceal bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals used.
+You can take removing allergens to a new level with a whole-home air filtration system.
+A professional from Air Concepts of Middle Georgia can walk through all your options and help you determine the perfect system for your needs.
+3. Household Chemicals and Odors While you might think it’s logical to conceal bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals used.
 This holds true for many household cleaners.
-Plus, these dangers create greater threat to children and elderly people with respiratory issues.
+Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
-The air in your living space should support your health, not damage it.
+The air in your living space should contribute to your health, not damage it.
 We want to use our expertise to ensure you have the best indoor air quality you can.
 To schedule an in-home air assessment or inquire about indoor air quality, call us at 478-200-5689.